What To Expect

-From Auckland city the Gardens are approximately 30 minutes’ drive by car or just over an hour by bus.
+From Auckland city, the Gardens are approximately 30 minutes drive by car or just over an hour by bus.
 If heading out from the Auckland Airport, the trip will only take around 15 minutes by rental car, but still an hour on the bus due to this being a busy route with several detours along the way.
-And of course peak traffic levels can increase these travelling times considerably.
+And of course, peak traffic levels can increase these traveling times considerably.

 Loved visiting the Auckland Botanic Gardens and want to find more free activities in the area?
 Take a look below and make the most of your visit to the city of Auckland today.

-One Tree Hill and its neighbour Cornwall Park are a great place for getting some fresh air and exercise.
-Within the grounds you will find plenty of walking tracks, the prominent monument that sits atop its highest point and even an Observatory.
-One Tree Hill is just 15 minutes’ drive from the Auckland Airport.
+One Tree Hill and its neighbor Cornwall Park is a great place for getting some fresh air and exercise.
+Within the grounds, you will find plenty of walking tracks, the prominent monument that sits atop its highest point, and even an Observatory.
+One Tree Hill is just 15 minutes drive from the Auckland Airport.

 Perched on the tip of the Awhitu Peninsula to the south of Auckland (1 1/2 hours drive), the Manukau Heads Lighthouse is open from 9 am to 5 pm daily.
 Entry is free but a donation is appreciated.
 Climb right to the top of the lighthouse to take in the expansive oceanic views.

-Just a short ten minute drive from the Auckland Airport is the Ambury Regional Farm Park.
-An actual working farm, visitors are able to view the various farm animals as they go about their daily life.
-See the cows during their daily milking sessions, calf and lamb feeding and keep a look out for goats, pigs, chickens turkeys and rabbits.
+Just a short ten-minute drive from the Auckland Airport is the Ambury Regional Farm Park.
+On an actual working farm, visitors are able to view the various farm animals as they go about their daily life.
+See the cows during their daily milking sessions, calf and lamb feeding and keep a lookout for goats, pigs, chickens turkeys, and rabbits.